NETWORKTWEAKER/AUTO-SCRIPT/README.EN.md

 # Required
 - VPS is still fresh (MUST) / have never installed anything
 <br>
-- DOMAIN (MUST) / RANDOM from Script<br>
+- DOMAIN (MUST) / RANDOM from Script Maintenance Next year, maybe there will be an update, problems with funds, boss, the clipper will use its own domain first, please be patient, this is a test from the almighty<br>
 - NOTE the domain from the script is only done once during the install process to reduce DOMAIN spam which often changes<br>
 - To change the Domain in the menu after install use your own domain instead of the script again OK<br>
 - DEBIAN 9/10<br>
 - Ubuntu 18/20 LTS<br>
 - CPU MIN 1 CORE<br>
 - 1GB RAM<br>
-- Ubuntu 18 recommendation
+- Ubuntu 18 / 20 LTS recommendation
 <br>

 # Cloudflare settings for those who have their own Domain, you can check in the folder [image](https://github.com/givpn/AutoScriptXray/tree/master/image) to display other settings